Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-4.png)

--   Open your windows Command Prompt or mac Terminal
+-   Open your windows PuTTY Program or mac Terminal

 -   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the IP address you found earlier